Angharad James-Turner: Notts County

 Having stated her desire to remain in the top-flight, James-Turner signed for Notts County in March 2016 ahead of the 2016 FA WSL season.
 She made 18 appearances in 2016.
 Two days prior to the start of the FA WSL Spring Series in April 2017, Notts County folded, leaving the players without a club.

 Yeovil Town

 On 16 May 2017, following the folding of Notts County, James-Turner signed a short-term one month contract with newly promoted WSL 1 side Yeovil Town for the remainder of the FA WSL Spring Series.
 She made four appearances and scored one goal in a 2–1 defeat to Sunderland as Yeovil finished bottom.

 Everton

 In July 2017, James-Turner left Yeovil to join newly-promoted Everton ahead of the 2017–18 FA WSL season.
-She became an integeral part of the team, starting in 43 of her 47 appearances for the club during her two seasons as a Toffee.
+She became an integral part of the team, starting in 43 of her 47 appearances for the club during her two seasons as a Toffee.